 Your encrypted folder is denoted with a green lock.
 Now, any file you add to this folder is automatically encrypted and uploaded to your cloud storage.

-8. Secure Your Email
+8. Protect Personal Information by Securing Your Email

 Most popular email services are extremely secure.
 Besides providing a safe HTTPS connection, many providers go the extra mile to protect your data from leaks because they know how important security is to customers.